• milquetoast •

 Meaning: A timid, weak-willed, insipid, softspoken, wishy-washy person; a milksop and a schnook.

 Notes: Wishy-washy people have traditionally been associated with milk over the history of English.
 Today we have our choice of milksop, originally someone who sops their bread in milk before eating it (or the bread itself) or today's Good Word.
 The only derivation from milquetoast is the adjective milquetoasty.
-Milksop, on the other hand, has an abstract noun milksoppery and the adjective milksoppish at its disposal.
+I frequently was served milktoast as a child some 70-odd years ago down south.
+The word was common then and there.

 In Play: In the US, people who do not resist injustice are disparaged: "Jesse Noff is such a milquetoast, he lets everyone in the office push him around—even the mail boy."
 Today's Good Word serves such disparagement well: "That milquetoast Dabney Doolittle has agreed to double our workload next year."